Shahid0120/Shahid0120.github.io/_posts/2024-05-24-clustering.md

 ![distance-one-point-three-clusters-agglomerative](/assets/images/clustering/finding-distances-three-cluster-agglomerative.png)

-So this is done another 4 times this case in the purple cluster and then we find the mimum distance between a datapoint in purple to another cluster that is in this case,
+So this is done for all points times this case in the purple cluster and then we find the mimum distance between a datapoint in purple to another cluster that is in this case,

 ![min-dist-point-three-clusters-agglomerative](/assets/images/clustering/best-point-three-cluster-aggol.png)